Type 1 Diabetes is not a death sentence

 My daughter has always eaten home made food and she’s been an athlete since 4.
 And yet, she has Type 1.

-One of the parents was noticing she kept on looking at her watch and thought it’s was cool, that’s she was almost timing her match.
+One of the parents was noticing she kept on looking at her watch and thought it was cool that she was almost timing her match.
 No, she wasn’t timing or trying to be fancy.
 She checked her watch every 2-3 minutes, because there she could see her glucose levels.

 Which can drop super-fast during training or matches.
 So fast, she could just go into a coma.
 Her watch is getting information from the sensor that you don’t see, which is “stuck” on her belly.
 And she knows when to go and drink some Gatorade during changeovers.